shivamjaiswal424/prometheusForTekton/README.md

 kubectl apply -f prometheus-pvc.yaml

-2.Run the Task: Execute the TaskRun to start Prometheus:
+2.Run the Task & Taskrun: Execute the TaskRun to start Prometheus:

-kubectl apply -f run-prometheus.yaml
+kubectl apply -f run-prometheus.yaml kubectl apply-f run-prometheus-run.yaml

 3.Verify the TaskRun: Check the status of the TaskRun to see if it completed successfully: